kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ## Start Here

 This guide will walk you through setting up a connection to the Lit network, defining a Lit Action, and executing the Lit Action.
-The code snippets can be complied and run to successfully execute the Lit Action, as long as an Ethereum wallet is initialized using the `ETHEREUM_PRIVATE_KEY` environment variable.
+The code snippets can be compiled and run to successfully execute the Lit Action, as long as an Ethereum wallet is initialized using the `ETHEREUM_PRIVATE_KEY` environment variable.

-If you're instead looking to learn more about the concept of Lit Actions, check out the our [Overview](./overview).
+If you're instead looking to learn more about the concept of Lit Actions, check out our [Overview](./overview).

 This guide uses Lit's [Datil-dev Network](../../connecting-to-a-lit-network/testnets#datil-dev) which is designed for application developers aiming to get familiar with the Lit SDK.
 Payment is not required on this network, and therefore the code is less complex.
 For those wanting to develop using Lit for production-ready applications, the [Datil-test](../../connecting-to-a-lit-network/testnets#datil-test) Network is recommended.
 More on Lit networks can be found [here](../../network/networks/testnet.md).